arcanecode/DataFabricator/Documentation/Get-FabricatedCompany.md

 ## DESCRIPTION

+Let's face it, no real company wants to be associated with the likes of us.
-Randomly generates a company name from three parts to create a realistic name.
+So we wrote this cmdlet, which randomly generates a company name from three parts to create a realistic name.
 The first part is a name, such as Arcane, the second is an industry, such as Training, the final part is a company type such as Incorporated.

 ## EXAMPLES